 Joshua Talib: Is the model data free and available for people to analyze?

 Joshua Talib: How will climate change influence the response of plateaus?
+How will climate change the response if climate change reduces the amount of glacier you have?
+Did you increase the surface temperature variability across the plateau and therefore you’re more likely to see this signal or is it because you have less variations in the amount of glacier?
 Maybe the signal from the plateau actually weakens, but the climate change increases the surface temperature variability across the plateau?

 A5: